JJudge0/JJudge0/README.md

 - Tokens: ERC20 tokens.
 - 🌱 Currently learning and improving on  Java,Python,HTML,CSS,JS,React,Solidity,SpringBoot and Databases. 🤣
 - 👯 I’m looking to collaborate with other software developers.
-- 🥅 2022 Goals: Hoping to develop more projects and contribute more to Open Source projects.
+- 🥅 2024 Goals: Hoping to develop more projects.
 - ⚡ Fun fact: I love to game and very involved/interested in the crypto space.
 ---
 ### Languages and Tools: